 Insurance needs for storing food trucks

-To determine if and how much insurance you’ll need, you’ll need to be clear on at least the following questions:
+Determine if and how much insurance you’ll need, by being clear on the following questions.

 If you plan to keep the registration active and valid, you may want to put a low-cost comprehensive coverage option in place with a higher deductible just in case something happens where you mobile food business is being stored.

 How long will it be stored?

 If the time you plan to have your food truck in storage matches or nearly matches the current term of your insurance coverage, you may not need to worry about any supplemental insurance for it.

 If the time you need to store you food truck exceeds the term of your current coverage, you may want to look into a short-term extension of your current policy or consider a completely separate short-term insurance policy with coverage options and limits in place more suitable for you.

 Where will it be stored?

 If you plan to store your food truck on your own property or at a friend or relative’s property, you may want to consider adding it to a homeowner’s or even a renter’s policy.

 If you plan to store your food truck at a separate storage facility, ask if they offer insurance on the items being stored there.
 Read all the fine print on any insurance or rental agreement if you store your truck at such a facility and be aware of any limitations on terms or value of property being stored and insured.